MarcAndrewM/galvanize_notes/README.md

 ## Week 5
 #### Day 1 | K-Nearest Neighbors and Cross Validation
 We looked at KNN to determine how we could classify points.
 We discussed importance of units and selecting number of neighbors to determine the classification of a point.
+You want to make sure your data is not "fat and short".
+The # of cols should be less than the square root of n.
 ```
 from sklearn.metrics import mean_squared_error
 from sklearn.model_selection import train_test_split